pudly/schmopera-hugo/content/articles/renee-fleming-thomas-hampson-dream-casting-in-scenes-from-nixon-in-china.md

 related_articles = [""]
 related_companies = [""]
 related_people = [""]
 short_description = "Fleming and Hampson are obviously a dream cast and collectively the three scenes become the classiest expression ever of the P.T.
-Barnum quote, "Always leave them wanting more."" slug = "renee-fleming-thomas-hampson-dream-casting-in-scenes-from-nixon-in-china" title = "Renée Fleming & Thomas Hampson: Dream casting in scenes from Nixon In China"
+Barnum quote, 'Always leave them wanting more.'" slug = "renee-fleming-thomas-hampson-dream-casting-in-scenes-from-nixon-in-china" title = "Renée Fleming & Thomas Hampson: Dream casting in scenes from Nixon In China"
 +++